-Director of Annual Fund & Society
+Director of Yellowstone Society

 Fleet and Logistics Manager

 Cody maintains Yellowstone Forever’s fleet of 29 vehicles and provides support for Institute programs.
 Previously, he worked for Yellowstone National Park Lodges, driving snowcoaches in the winter and historic Yellow Buses in the summer, and giving tours on wildlife, cultural, and natural history.
 Most recently, he was a seasonal instructor for Yellowstone Forever Institute, specializing in family programs.
 Originally from Missoula, Montana, Cody received a B.S. in Parks, Tourism, and Recreation Management from the University of Montana.
 He hopes that his work contributes to keeping the park as it is for future generations to enjoy.
-His favorite Yellowstone activities are backpacking exploring the park.
+His favorite Yellowstone activities are backpacking and exploring the park.

 Volunteer Information Coordinator

 Joshua teaches Yellowstone Forever Institute programs on natural history, develops college programs, and coordinates citizen science projects.
 His past work focused on ecological field research, especially avian ecology, throughout the western U.S. He grew up in Spearfish, South Dakota, and earned undergraduate degrees in Philosophy and Wildlife Biology & Management from the University of Wyoming, before completing a Masters in Environmental Studies from the University of Montana.
 Joshua believes that Yellowstone affords us an incredible teaching tool for cultivating ecological literacy by creating a meaningful connection to the park through art and science.
 He tries to spend as much time as possible backcountry skiing and wildlife-watching in Yellowstone.
 He also enjoys rock climbing, hiking, reading, painting, music, and eating in the company of good friends.